White House: Florida doctors can order under-5 COVID shots

 Florida health department spokesman Jeremy Redfern said the Florida online portal for ordering vaccines from the federal government, Florida SHOTS, has always been available to hospitals, clinics and small doctor’s offices.

 However, under CDC rules, providers can order vaccines only once an Emergency Use Authorization has been issued, Redfern said.
-Jha disputed that, saying that doctors’ offices outside of Florida have been able to place pre-orders for shots for two weeks.
+Jha disputed that, saying that outside of Florida, states and public health departments have been able to help doctors and children’s hospitals place pre-orders for shots for two weeks.

 State health departments, on the other hand, have been able to pre-order vaccines in anticipation of an EUA, and this is what Florida has declined to do.
 That means the state won’t have an already existing stockpile of the vaccines to push out to children’s hospitals for use on Day 1 of authorization.
 However, any provider can order shots and get them with days or a week, according the state health department.